GavinClarke0/lockless-generic-ring-buffer/README.md

 ```

-In sequential benchmarks it is about `2x` the read write speed of channels and in concurrent benchmarks, where
+In sequential benchmarks it is about `2x` the read write speed of channels.

-operations can block, it is slightly `2x` faster than the channel implementation on a large amount of messages **1M+** and slightly
+In concurrent benchmarks, where operations can block, it is about `2x` faster than the channel implementation.
-under `2x` with a small amount i.e processing sub 100.

 ## Testing